marcelwester/ansible/docs/docsite/rst/porting_guides/porting_guide_2.8.rst

   a return value called ``diff`` was returned of type ``list``.
 To enable proper diff output, this was changed to type ``dict``; the original ``list`` is returned as ``diff.differences``.

+* ``vmware_vm_facts`` used to return dict of dict with virtual machine's facts.
+Ansible 2.8 and onwards will return list of dict with virtual machine's facts.
+  Please see module ``vmware_vm_facts`` documentation for example.

 Plugins
 =======